Emergence of critical phenomena from the black hole interior

 In addition, we set the initial data to be time-symmetric, namely ${r_{,t}} = {\sigma _{,t}} = {\varphi _{,t}} = 0$, so that the Hamiltonian constraint equation ({\ref{N9}}) is satisfied automatically.
 Then with the initial profile of the scalar field specified, the initial $r$ within our spatial computation domain $[-x_0,x_0]$ can be solved using the fourth-order Runge-Kutta method from the momentum constraint equation ({\ref{N99}}), with $r=r_+,{r_{,x}} = 0$ at the origin $x{\rm{ }} = {\rm{ }}0$.

-Once the initial data is well prescribed above, then we shall solve the evolution equations ({\ref{N11a}}), ({\ref{N11ba}}), and ({\ref{N11ca}}) by following a leapfrog scheme\cite{Frolov:2004rz}, which operates on a three-level scheme and necessitates the initial data at both $t = 0$ and $t = \Delta t$.
+Once the initial data is well prescribed above, then we shall solve the evolution equations ({\ref{N11a}}), ({\ref{N11ba}}), and ({\ref{N11ca}}) by following a leapfrog scheme~\cite{Frolov:2004rz}, which operates on a three-level scheme and necessitates the initial data at both $t = 0$ and $t = \Delta t$.
 The data at $t = \Delta t$ can be computed readily using a Taylor expansion based on the initial data at $t=0$.
 Subsequently, the evolution can be obtained by applying the finite-difference method with the first two layers of data.
 The values of $r$, $\sigma $ and $\varphi $ at the boundary $x = \pm {x_0}$ are usually obtained through extrapolations.
-As demonstrated in Fig.\ref{Fig1}, the causality implies that such extrapolations for the later boundary data at $x=\pm x_0$ do not influence the dynamics of the causal diamond generated by $x=\pm x_0$ at $t=0$, which is what we are really interested in.
+As demonstrated in FIG.~\ref{Fig1}, the causality implies that such extrapolations for the later boundary data at $x=\pm x_0$ do not influence the dynamics of the causal diamond generated by $x=\pm x_0$ at $t=0$, which is what we are really interested in.
+The reliability check of the above numerical scheme has been performed in \cite{Guo:2015laa}.
+Interested readers can also refer to the Supplemental Material for such a check in details.
+In addition, we like to point out that the aforementioned causal diamond, including its tip, obviously does not depend on the later gauge choice of $\sigma$ because it is simply the future causal development of the spatial region at $t=0$, on which the gauge has been fixed via Eq. (\ref{gauge}) once and for all in our setup.

-\textit{Critical Phenomena and Power Law Scaling---}Without loss of generality, we start with the pre-existing RN black hole of $m=1$ and $q=0.7$, and focus on the perturbed geometry triggered firstly by the initial scalar profile $\varphi(x)=A\tanh(x/B)$ within the causal diamond generated by $x=\pm 5$ at $t=0$.
-Note that this initial profile has the odd parity $\varphi(-x)=-\varphi(x)$, so the resulting geometry has the even parity, which is demonstrated in Fig.\ref{Fig2}.
-Furthermore, as one can see from Fig.\ref{Fig2}, for fixed $B=1$, there exists a critical value for the amplitude $A$, where the $r=0$ singularity emerges at the tip of the causal diamond.
+\textit{Critical Phenomena and Power-Law Scaling---}Without loss of generality, we start with the pre-existing RN black hole of $m=1$ and $q=0.7$, and focus on the perturbed geometry triggered firstly by the initial scalar profile $\varphi(x)=A\tanh(x/C)$ within the causal diamond generated by $x=\pm 5$ at $t=0$.
+Note that this initial profile has the odd parity $\varphi(-x)=-\varphi(x)$, so the resulting geometry has the even parity, which is demonstrated in FIG.~\ref{Fig2}.
+Furthermore, as one can see from FIG.~\ref{Fig2}, for fixed $C=1$, there exists a critical value for the amplitude $A$, where the $r=0$ singularity emerges at the tip of the causal diamond.
 When the amplitude is less than the critical value, the areal radius remains a non-zero value at the tip.